naidanacami/NOS/README.md

-# NaidaOS
+# N-OS
 This script completes **most** of the arch installation procedures.
 This is not a post-install script.

-This installs an LVM on LUKS setup using ext4.
+This installs an LVM on LUKS setup, using the ext4 filesystem.

-# Usage
+# Usagea
 1. Install git
     ```
     pacman -Sy git